efeefe/is/pages/03.opendott/the-upcycle/item.md

 > Could eBay-like Internet auction sites one day be intelligent materials pooling brokers?
 Social media holds the potential for anyone to become the nutrient manager for his or her home, block, neighborhood, or city.
 The original recyclers were ragpickers who gathered the fabric used for the paper for the most valuable artwork, archival papwers used today - rag paper.
 An upcycle if there ever was one: rags to riches.

+!!*Why eBay?
+How about managing it as a commons, or a platcoop?*

 p.
 170

 > Just as humans think of designing necessary products to retain, restore, and enrich on a continuous basis, they can and need to think about upcycling the system they employ every day to make our world run.